 Users can’t swipe down to see Notification Center using Today View in the Lock Screen.

 Users can’t swipe up to view Control Center.

 Users can’t choose to send diagnostic information to Apple.

 Siri responds only when the device is unlocked.

 Force encrypted backups

-Users can’t choose whether device backups performed in iTunes (in macOS 10.14 or earlier), or the Finder (in macOS 10.15 or later) are stored in encrypted format on the user’s Mac.
+Users can’t choose whether device backups performed in the Finder (in macOS 10.15 or later), and iTunes (in macOS 10.14 or earlier) are stored in encrypted format on the user’s Mac.

-If any profile is encrypted and this option is turned off, encryption of backups is required and enforced by iTunes or the Finder.
+If any profile is encrypted and this option is turned off, encryption of backups is required and enforced by the Finder or iTunes.

 Profiles installed on the device by Profile Manager are never encrypted.